Updated 9 November 2022

 An internship is practical work experience with an employer while you are still studying, usually reserved for penultimate year students.
 It can be paid or unpaid, and sometimes project-based.

 Internships are a great way to experience different employers and roles related to your field of interest and may help you figure out your career direction.
+It’s also crucial for some industries that put greater value on practical experience, for example, broadcast media, PR and marketing.

 What should I apply for?